BatchLabs/Batch-React-Native-Plugin/.github/ISSUE_TEMPLATE/bug_report.md

 ## Reproduction steps
 <!-- Provide detailed reproduction steps.
 For example :
-  1. Install Batch SDK in a Flutter app
+  1. Install Batch SDK in a React-Native app
   2. Start the SDK
   3. Send a test notification
   4. Open the test notification